-The death tolls change, the places change: Nine in a church, 26 in an elementary school, 49 in a nightclub, now five in an airport.
+The death tolls change, the places change: 26 at a church, 26 in an elementary school, 49 in a nightclub, 58 at a country music festival.
 The faces in the memorial photos change every time.

 But the weapons are the common denominator.